 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
-Progress against delivery Notes and additional information Short-term actions (within 6 to 12 months) Sexual offence cases: Implementation of the recommendations from the report by Lady Dorrian into improved management of sexual offence cases Yes The Committee expects the Scottish Government to introduce a Criminal Justice Law Reform Bill in the Spring of 2023.
-An assessment can be done then on whether the Bill takes forward Lady Dorrian's recommendations that require primary legislation The Scottish Government has said that on 12 December 2022, the Scottish Government published an independent analysis of responses to the consultation on improving victims' experiences of the justice system which ran from 12 May 2022 to 19 August 2022.
+Progress against delivery Notes and additional information Short-term actions (within 6 to 12 months) Sexual offence cases : Implementation of the recommendations from the report by Lady Dorrian into improved management of sexual offence cases Yes The Scottish Government has said that on 12 December 2022, the Scottish Government published an independent analysis of responses to the consultation on improving victims' experiences of the justice system which ran from 12 May 2022 to 19 August 2022.
 This included consultation on recommendations arising from Lady Dorrian's report on improving the management of sexual offences cases.
 A series of reports from the Scottish Government-led Lady Dorrian Governance Group were also published at the same time.
 Scottish Ministers have confirmed that a Criminal Justice Reform Bill will be introduced in this parliamentary year.

 Key issue Did the Scottish Government (or others where relevant) agree to the recommendation?
 Progress against delivery Notes and additional information Efforts to improve prosecution - update from the Scottish Government, the Crown Office and Procurator Fiscal Service and the Scottish Courts and Tribunal Service on the actions being taken to tackle the delays to prosecution of sexual offences and domestic abuse cases.
 Yes The Scottish Government has provided the information requested.
 The Committee will keep the situation under review.
 In particular, the Committee will monitor the efforts to reduce the backlog in our courts (not just from the delays due to COVID but also pre-existing).
 The Committee regards this as a major priority where progress still needs to be made.
 [Information provided by the Scottish Government, June 2022] The backlog caused by the COVID pandemic has meant that cases are taking longer to conclude than before the pandemic and we know how difficult delays can be for victims and witnesses, particularly in cases involving sexual offences or domestic abuse.
 As part of the Recover, Renew, Transform Programme we have supported new ways of working to help the courts mitigate the impact of the backlog on victims and witnesses and we have provided funding for enhanced court capacity.
-We continue to work with justice partners to expand prerecording of evidence which allows evidence to be captured at an earlier point in the process before a case calls for trial.
+We continue to work with justice partners to expand pre- recording of evidence which allows evidence to be captured at an earlier point in the process before a case calls for trial.
 We are committed to improving victims' experiences of the justice system and the consultation we launched last month seeks views on a range of ways to empower and protect victims.